 Despite all these drivers, there are obstacles to growth in the adoption and effectiveness of streaming analytics solutions.
 Chief among these challenges are data security regulations, managing lots of data in decentralized environments, and the difficulty of integrating legacy systems.

 The less you have to worry about data security regulations, decentralized data, and difficult-to-integrate systems in your data stream, the more you can focus on using it for growth and innovation in your business.

 Keeping a continuous flow of real-time data for both data analytics and exploration is the job of data engineering and streaming data pipelines.

 The StreamSets data engineering platform lets you easily build the high-performance smart data pipelines needed to power DataOps across hybrid and multi-cloud infrastructures.
-Build your first data pipeline today!
+See a demo and learn how to build your first data pipeline!